 The standard of medical facilities is comparable to Australia.
 To locate your nearest GP surgery or hospital while in the UK, call the NHS on 111 or visit the

 NHS website.
 If you need urgent medical care, attend your nearest hospital.

 A reciprocal healthcare agreement between Australia and the UK allows you to get free National Health Service (NHS) hospital and GP treatment if an unexpected need for medical care arises during a short-term visit or holiday.
 Check the

-Department of Human Services website for further information about what is covered by the agreement and guidance on how to prove you are eligible for medical treatment in the UK.
-This agreement does not cover other countries in the European Union.
+Department of Human Services website for more information about what is covered by the agreement and guidance on how to prove you're eligible for medical treatment in the UK.
+This agreement doesn't cover other countries in the European Union.

-If you are planning to stay in the UK for more than six months, you will pay an
+If you're planning to stay in the UK for more than six months, you'll pay an

 Immigration Health Surcharge when you apply for your visa.
 When your visa is granted, your information will be shared with the NHS enabling you to access medical treatment.
 Under this scheme, you need to produce your